-Fillings - We use a composite resin filling material.
+Fillings - We use a composite resin "tooth colored" filling material.
 This material bonds (or sticks) to the tooth.
 The bad part of the tooth is removed along with any cavity and the tooth is cleaned off and a light is used to harden the filling material.
 These fillings hold up well and have a very natural look.
 We have a Waterlase MD laser that can accomplish some baby tooth fillings without a shot!

 Stainless Steel Crowns - when a baby tooth is badly damaged it may need a crown.
 These baby tooth crowns are made of stainless steel and are a silver color.
 They come in a variety of different sizes.
 The tooth is shaped to accept the crown and a strong glue is used to keep the crown from coming off.
 It is recommended that sticky candies like taffy, caramel, tootsie rolls and sugary gum be avoided on a capped tooth to prevent it from coming unglued.
 If one does come off simply save the crown and have it glued back on within about 2 weeks.

 Pulpotemy- a pulpotemy is a nerve treatment, like a simple form of a root canal, done on a baby tooth.
 Usually the tooth has a cavity that is large and is starting to infect the tooth.
 The diseased part of the nerve is removed and the tooth is treated with a medication to kill any bacteria left.
 Then a filling material is placed in the hole of the tooth.
 It is usually recommended that a stainless steel crown be placed over the tooth to protect it from chipping and breaking.